Topic: Education

 Written on December 8, 2020 at 5:00 am, by

 By Minnie Knych, NW Workforce Career Center In San Juan County, by far most businesses are seasonal and thrive during the summer but start to lay off employees in the fall.
 With the COVID-19 shutdown, the summer season has been difficult for the tourism industry everywhere, but especially here in San Juan County.
-Since March, our Continue Reading
+Since March, Continue Reading

 Complete Survey To Help Fund Island Wellness